 While back in the 1800s it took years for news to travel, today we are privileged with technology that allows us to shine a light on injustices in real time, to share our stories, and to organically foster systems of mutual aid.
 This great responsibility is gifted to the children of our ancestors – to us – to remember our shared past, to identify its impact on our lives now, and to actively dismantle racism every day.
 Equally important to our collective healing is enthusiastically celebrating Black creativity, Black leadership, and Black joy!

 Our purpose at Café Yumm! is to “nourish humanity and the world,” and that means uplifting organizations like the Black Food Sovereignty Coalition.
-We are happy to partner with BFSC for a second year in support of their mission, which is to serve as a hub for Black and Brown people to confront the systemic barriers that make food, place, and economic opportunities inaccessible to BIPOC communities.
+We are happy to partner with BFSC for a third year in support of their mission, which is to serve as a hub for Black and Brown people to confront the systemic barriers that make food, place, and economic opportunities inaccessible to BIPOC communities.
 Creating sustainable food systems that generate long-term financial prosperity, BFSC organizes networks that encourage resource sharing, skill-building, and leadership development among BIPOC farmers, food suppliers, and entrepreneurs.
 The organization also brings a variety of locally grown agricultural products to market, offers farm education, and creates programs to share intergenerational food traditions.

-Join us to celebrate Juneteenth with a traditional meal of organic red beans and rice in a Jazzy Yumm!
-Bowl paired with our famous barbecue tofu skewer, and fresh strawberry lemonade.
 Café Yumm! will make a donation to the Black Food Sovereignty Coalition in honor of Juneteenth, and we hope you will check out their website, visit the ComeThru BIPOC Market, or make a donation to support their important work in the Northwest.

 Wishing you all a joyous Juneteenth!